Unodus/Unodus.github.io/_posts/2021-10-08-Space-Marmalade-Log-1.md

 It's no surprise that game jam teams who embrace these concepts can produce amazing work.

-Watch as I proceed to do none of these things.
+So, how does Space Marmalade measure up?

-1. Space Marmalade has had the same goals for months, with little progress to show for it.
+1. Space Marmalade has been making steady progress, trying to hit milestones for each #ScreenshotSaturday to generate interest in the game
 2. We do have a team at the moment.
-I'm thrilled at the prospect of working with veterans Chase Bethea and Manovermars.
-Yet, the project as it stands is in a position where it's hard for the team to put their work in.
-In other words, I need to finish my framework before the team can work.
-I'm also aware that there is no funding for this project, something unsustainable for any team that can't subsist on game-dev passion alone.
+I'm thrilled at the prospect of working with veterans Chase Bethea (Game Music Composer) and Manovermars (Artist).
 3. Space Marmalade is still very early in development.
-It has no trailer, no demo, nothing for a user to offer feedback on.
-This isn't something I can offer yet, but this blog might give me an early avenue to crucial feedback.
+It has a few video clips, a gamejam submission, and a discord to offer feedback on.
+Additionally, this blog might become a new avenue for feedback.

-On that cheerful note, it's 1 AM in the morning for me and I need to sign off.
-In the next log I'll try talk more about the game concept itself, my progress with it, and what remains to be done.
+In the next log I'll try talk more about the game concept itself, my progress with it, and what remains to be done!